 Most importantly, the meat should be lean.
 Fatty meat will go rancid and will not dry properly.
 Fat in the meat will result in a subpar product that won’t last very long out of the refrigerator (or even in it).
 Commonly, beef is used for jerky, in which case the best cuts to use are flank steak or round steak.
 Various game meats such as buffalo, elk, venison, caribou, and many others can also be used as long as lean cuts are chosen.

-Some people swear by a dehydrator, which is a multi-tasker than can be used for much more than just drying meat.
+Some people swear by a dehydrator, which is a multi-tasker that can be used for much more than just drying meat.
 While a dehydrator can make excellent jerky, it is by no means necessary and an oven will easily suffice.
 A smoker can also make excellent jerky while imparting a stronger smoky taste, which many people appreciate.
 Sun drying is possible, but risky if proper safety measures are not taken, and can also take a much longer time to dry your meat effectively.

 The easiest way to prepare the meat is by freezing it to the point of firmness but while it is not yet fully frozen.
 Cut the meat into strips no more than a quarter of an inch thick, half to three-quarters of an inch wide, and six to eight inches long for the perfect working size.
-You should cut the meat across the grain to ensure a properly finished texture, and again, make sure than all visible fat and gristle has been removed.
+You should cut the meat across the grain to ensure a properly finished texture, and again, make sure that all visible fat and gristle has been removed.

 Seasonings are multiple and varied.
 In the olden days, beef was merely treated with salt and pepper and dried, which actually results in quite a satisfying end product.
 Meat is more commonly marinated these days, however, but there are still many dry rubs and other methods used that can make great beef jerky.
 Some folks engage in what is called a ‘quick cook’ method to start the process, whereby the meat strips are dropped in a pot of boiling water for a minute or two, which may kill any bacteria that may be on the meat and prepares the meat for a dry rub.
 While this is one method, often simply marinating the meat for a period of time results in more depth of flavour and is just as safe; however, both choices produce tasty beef jerky.